sRanay/tp/docs/team/jonoans.md

 ### Project: FinText

-FinText is a **Command Line Interface (CLI)-based personal finance tracker to make it easy for users to track and manage their spending,** and generate daily/weekly/monthly reports to break down how they spend.
+FinText is a **Command Line Interface (CLI)-based personal finance tracker to make it easy for users to track and manage their saving/spending,** and view a summary of their daily/weekly/monthly transactions.

 Given below are my contributions to the project.